- Check right away how much you can borrow to finance your home (unique in Belgium)

 - Always get the best rate at KBC (the same rate online as in-branch)

-- Review your application with an expert before you decide
+- Go through your application over the phone with your home expert before deciding

 Did you know that...